-Today I’m sharing a quick and delicious Shrimp Salad recipe made with shrimp, avocado, boiled eggs, and broccoli.
+Today I’m sharing a quick and delicious Shrimp and Broccoli Salad recipe made with shrimp, avocado, boiled eggs, and broccoli.
 These four ingredients have different textures and flavors, yet when you combine them all together, the result is a really nice and creamy flavorful salad.

-Shrimp Salad Recipe from Japanese Deli
+Shrimp and Broccoli Salad from Japanese Deli

 If you’re familiar with Osozai (お惣菜) or deli in a department store in Japan, this is one of the most popular salads – Broccoli & Shrimp Salad (ブロッコリーと海老サラダ).
 The recipe is quite simple and ingredients are likely to be in your fridge or pantry.

 To replicate the flavor of the salad from deli stores, I highly recommend using Japanese mayonnaise for this recipe because Japanese mayonnaise and American mayonnaise tastes a bit different.
-Japanese mayonnaise is a bit sweeter and has tangy taste.
+Japanese mayonnaise is a bit sweeter and has a tangy taste.
 If you cannot find it, please try adding rice vinegar and sugar to your regular mayonnaise (click here for more info).

-How I Enjoy Shrimp Salad Recipe
+How I Enjoy Shrimp and Broccoli Salad

 I like this refreshing salad should be served slightly chilled, but you can serve it at room temperature as well.
 Don’t be afraid to add some salt to season the salad instead of adding more mayonnaise.
 Without salt, the taste can be a bit bland, and salt brings in all the flavor together nicely.
 The most interesting part of this salad for me as I mentioned before is the texture.
 The crisp cucumber with the soft texture of chopped eggs and avocado, mixed with succulent shrimp and tasty broccoli goes with many types of meal.
 I hope you enjoy this salad as much as my family does.

-- 1 tsp. milk (or heavy cream or Half & Half*)
+- 1 tsp milk (or heavy cream)

-- Freshly ground black pepper
+- freshly ground black pepper

 - Bring water to a boil in a medium saucepan.
 Add sake and salt (to remove smell) and the shrimp and reduce the heat to medium.
-Cook uncovered for 2 minutes or until the shrimp turns pink.
+Cook uncovered for 2 minutes or until the shrimp turns opaque.

 - Monitor closely to avoid overcooking.
-The meat of uncooked shrimp will turn from translucent (raw) to pink and opaque (cooked).Remove with a mesh strainer to a bowl of iced water to let cool.
-The ice bath will help the shrimp have firm texture.
+Remove with a mesh strainer to a bowl of iced water to let cool.
+The ice bath will help the shrimp have a firm texture.

 - In a small saucepan, bring water to a boil.
 Once boiling, lower the heat to medium and cook the eggs for 10 minutes.
 Transfer the eggs to iced water and let cool for 3 minutes to stop cooking.

-- Peel the egg shell and cut into small pieces.
+- Peel the eggshell and cut into small pieces.

-- Cut broccoli florets in bite size pieces.
+- Cut broccoli florets in bite-size pieces.
 Bring water to a boil in the medium saucepan and cook broccoli for 1 minute or till tender.
 Watch closely to avoid overcooking.

 - Transfer to iced water to stop cooking further and drain well.